mpfan/SYSC-3303-Elevator-Simulator/README.md

 - Souheil Yazji

 ## Contributions
-Use the following link for [commit convetion](https://www.conventionalcommits.org/en/v1.0.0/).
+Use the following link for [Commit Convetion](https://www.conventionalcommits.org/en/v1.0.0/).
 All contributions to the project should pretain to an [Issue](https://github.com/mpfan/SYSC-3303-Elevator-Simulator/issues).
 Individual contributions to the project should be made through Pull Requests into the Dev branch.